 As the book The Travels of Ibn Battuta described, thanks to the wide use of water wheels, there were gardens across even the most arid cities, and wild areas turned into pastures and farmlands.

-Activity1.1 Windlass

-The starting point of the Land Silk Road, Xi' an (originally known as Chang' an), is the capital of ancient China's Han dynasty and Tang dynasty.
+Activity1.1 Windlass Introduction The starting point of the Land Silk Road, Xi' an (originally known as Chang' an), is the capital of ancient China' s Han dynasty and Tang dynasty.
 In this journey exploring the Land Silk Road, we start from Xi' an.
 There were several big wells in old Xi' an city that supplied drinking water for downtown residents.
 Interestingly, TianShuiJin Street in Xi' an was named after a well famous for its water sweetness.
 TianShuiJin (meaning the Well containing sweet water), Xi' an City Stele inscript (on left): The Well Feeds Endlessly

-TianShuiJin (meaning the Well containing sweet water), Xi'an City Stele inscript (on left): The Well Feeds Endlessly

-Looking at the picture right above, think about why there is a strange device above the mouth of the well.

-If the well extends deep underground, it will be very strenuous to directly fetch water.
+TianShuiJin (meaning the Well containing sweet water), Xi'an City Stele inscript (on left): The Well Feeds Endlessly Looking at the picture right above, think about why there is a strange device above the mouth of the well.
+If the well extends deep underground, it will be very strenuous to direct- ly fetch water.
 The windlass was invented to make it more convenient and easier to lift water from deep well.
 The similar devices can also be found in the other end of the Silk Road.

-In his book The Travel, Ibn Battuta recorded many wells which fed the cities and villages around the Mediterranean, and the people there might use similar devices to fetch water.
+26 One Belt One Road

+Level 10-12 years old

+Objectives

-- 1. Understand the working principle of axle - 2.
-Apply axle to solve problem
+Pupils should be able to: 1.Understand the working principle of axle 2.Apply axle to solve problem

+Focus question(s)

 Engineering problems: Place two tables 15cm apart, which looks like a well.
 Design a windlass to lift a keg filled with water from the ground between the tables to the tabletop.
 The keg is about 10cm long in diameter.
 The tabletop is about 80cm above the ground.

+Some engineering questions for pupils to think about, as following:

-- 1. What parts make up a windlass?
+1. What parts make up a windlass?

-- 2.What is each part like?
+2.What is each part like?

-- 3. What is each part made of?
+3.What is each part made of?

-- 4. What kind of structure can support the windlass?

-- 5. Why is a piece of thick cylinder installed on the shaft?
+4. What kind of structure can support the windlass?
+5. Why is a piece of thick cylinder installed on the shaft?
 What materials can be used?
+Inquiry Materials

+disposable chopsficks Ficwooden ks steel shaft

+connecting rods bobbins rubber bands

+cotton threads a keg glue gun

+Procedure

+1. Observation

-- i.
-Observe the pencil sharpener and tap.
-Discuss how these tools function. - ii.Can the sharpener work properly without using its handle?
-Can you turn on the tap without using the handle? - iii.
-Think about the functions of the crank of the pencil sharpener and the handle of the tap. - iv.
-What do they have in common?
+- i.Observe the pencil sharpener and tap.
+Discuss how these tools function.

+- ii.Can the sharpener work properly without using its handle?
+Can you turn on the tap without using the handle?

+- iii.
+Think about the functions of the crank of the pencil sharpener and the handle of the tap.

+- iv.What do they have in common?

+- 2. Design

+27